-The National Planning Policy Framework (NPPF) (Department for Communities and Local Government, 2012) sets out the Government's planning policy for the use of land in England.
-With specific regard to geology and soils, it states that "the planning system should contribute to, and enhance, the natural and local environment by protecting and enhancing valued landscapes, geological conservation interests and soils; preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil pollution or land instability; and remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate" (paragraph 109).
-The NPPF states that planning policies should encourage the effective use of land by reusing land that has been previously developed, provided that it is not of high environmental value (paragraph 111).
-Planning authorities should also take into account the economic and other benefits of the best and most versatile agricultural land.
-Where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality (paragraph 112).
+The National Planning Policy Framework (MHCLG, 2018) sets out the Government's planning policy for the use of land in England.
+With specific regard to geology and soils, it states that "planning policies and decisions should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils" (paragraph 170).
+The NPPF states that planning policies should promote an effective use of land in meeting the need for homes and other uses, while safeguarding and improving the environment and ensuring safe and healthy living conditions (paragraph 117).
+Planning authorities should also recognise that some undeveloped land can perform many functions, such as for wildlife, recreation, flood risk mitigation, cooling/shading, carbon storage or food production (paragraph 118).
+Where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality (paragraph 171).